 I know sometimes it is fun to just wing it, but that doesn’t always work for New York City.
 There is just so much to do, you are going to need to prioritize and come up with a plan.

 Also, since you have several ways you can get from the airport to Manhattan, it’s a good idea to know which one you are going to take in advance.
-I wrote in detail about the transportation options including tips for traveling to NYC from JFK and Newark.
-If you are flying into LGA, it’s probably best to just take a taxi or uber.
+I wrote in detail about the transportation options including tips for traveling to NYC from JFK, Newark, and LGA.

 Be careful about booking Airbnbs as many are illegal